DejanGegic/audiobooksScraper/README.md

 Example: `node run https://bookaudiobooks.com/book-to-download`

 It will create `books` directory and organize the files in structure `books/author/bookTitle` downloading the cover art first and proceeding with the audio.

+## To Do ✅

+- [ ] Add support for additional sites.
+- [ ] Fix cover art downloading error on goldenbooks
+- [ ] Rewrite the app in Go to avoid the need for node install